-NOTE 9: These reports use a standard format.
+NOTE 10: These reports use a standard format.
 The specific values, thresholds, and conditions upon which alarms occur can include the measured values for end-to-end latency, service bit rate, communication service availability, end-to-end latency jitter, etc. for a UE, the UE’s location, and the time(s) during which the degradation occurred.

-NOTE 10: What the MNO does with such reports is out of scope of 3GPP.
+NOTE 11: What the MNO does with such reports is out of scope of 3GPP.

+The 5G system shall support QoS monitoring with granularity of data packet corresponding to a specific type.

+The 5G system shall be able to provide real time QoS parameters (e.g. latency) of data packet(s) of a specific QoS flow to an authorized application/network entity.

+The 5G system shall be able to provide a mechanism for an authorized application/network entity to start QoS monitoring with granularity of data packet.

+The 5G system shall be able to provide a mechanism for an authorized application/network entity to stop QoS monitoring with granularity of data packet.

 -----------------------------------------------------End of the change-------------------------------------------------------